brightmart/ai_law/README.md

   4) Hierarchical Attention Networks for Document Classification

-  4) Baseline Needs More Love: On Simple Word-Embedding-Based Modles and Associated Pooling Mechanisms
+  5) Baseline Needs More Love: On Simple Word-Embedding-Based Modles and Associated Pooling Mechanisms

+  6) Deep Pyramid Convolutional Neural Networks for Text Categorization

 if you are smart or can contribute new ideas, join with us.